dheeraj-blinds/docker-Task/README.md

 Use nginx server to host react app.
 NGINX is a web server that is used to host static files.
 You can find more info on NGINX at https://www.nginx.com/resources/glossary/nginx/

-Docker file in the front-end application has comments for each step needed to define the image.
+Docker file in the front-end application has comments for each step.